The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

 \subsection{MITgcm Simulations}

-To study ENSO in an idealized setting, we run simplified MITgcm simulations \citep{marshall_finite-volume_1997} in configurations based on those in \citet{tuckman_zonal_2024, tuckman_enso_2025}; the code for the control run is available at \url{https://github.com/MITgcm/verification_other/tree/master/cpl_gray
+To study ENSO in an idealized setting, we run simplified MITgcm simulations \citep{marshall_finite-volume_1997} in configurations based on those in \citet{tuckman_enso_2025}; the code for the control run is available at \url{https://github.com/MITgcm/verification_other/tree/master/cpl_gray

 The MITgcm simulations use cubed-sphere grids with $\sim$2.8$^\circ$ resolution in the tropics for the atmosphere and ocean \citep{adcroft_implementation_2004}, have 26 vertical levels in the atmosphere, and have 43 vertical levels in the ocean (with more levels near the surface).
-The atmosphere has idealized moist physics and a gray radiation scheme \citep{frierson_gray-radiation_2007} which includes water vapor feedback on long-wave optical thickness \citep{byrne_landocean_2013} but does not include clouds or shortwave absorption by the atmosphere.
+The atmosphere uses idealized moist physics and a gray radiation scheme \citep{frierson_gray-radiation_2007} which includes water vapor feedback on long-wave optical thickness \citep{byrne_landocean_2013} but does not include clouds or shortwave absorption by the atmosphere.
 There is a seasonal cycle of incident shortwave radiation appropriate for a circular orbit with an obliquity of 23.45$^\circ$.
-The ocean has a uniform depth of 3.4 km and uses the mixing scheme developed in \citet{gaspar_simple_1990}.
+The ocean has a uniform depth of 3.4 km.

 The model's continental configuration consists of a large landmass meant to represent Eurasia which extends from 0-135$^\circ$E and from $\sim8^\circ$N to the North Pole.
 This landmass is treated as a 2m slab ocean so that it has a low heat capacity and no ocean dynamics.
 Other continents are represented as thin barriers that block ocean flow: two barriers at 0 and 270$^\circ$E extend from 35$^\circ$S to the North Pole to isolate the Atlantic basin, and one extends from 30$^\circ$S to the southeast corner of the continent to separate the Indian and Pacific basins.